dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/quickstart-semantic-layer.md

 - [How to design and structure dbt metrics: Recommendations for getting started](https://docs.getdbt.com/blog/how-to-design-and-structure-metrics) to understand best practices for designing and structuring metrics in your dbt project
 - [dbt metrics](/docs/building-a-dbt-project/metrics) for in-depth detail on attributes, properties, filters, and how to define and query metrics
 - [dbt Semantic Layer](/docs/use-dbt-semantic-layer/dbt-semantic-layer) to learn about the dbt Semantic Layer
-- [Getting started with the Semantic Layer](https://docs.getdbt.com/blog/getting-started-with-the-dbt-semantic-layer) blog post to see further examples
+- [Understanding the components of the dbt Semantic Layer](https://docs.getdbt.com/blog/understanding-the-components-of-the-dbt-semantic-layer) blog post to see further examples